-Fathers' rights groups assert that changes of this nature will create a family court environment where both parents are treated fairly and equally, and diminish the effects of legislation and, in some cases, of judicial bias which favors the mother.
+Fathers' rights groups assert that family courts should treat both parents are treated fairly and equally, and that action should be taken to amend legislation to ensure equality before the courts, and to eliminate judicial bias that favors the mother.

-Fathers' rights groups also typically point to studies that suggest that the absence of a father from a child's life can lead to a wide variety of negative behavioral and educational consequences.
+Fathers' rights groups often point to studies that suggest that the absence of a father from a child's life can lead to a wide variety of negative behavioral and educational consequences.

 While acknowledging the importance of fathers, those who defend the current system respond: